 1833:

-First two and only kings of Italy, Vittorio Emmanuelle II & Umberto I, found their final resting place inside the Pantheon.
+The first and only kings of Italy, Vittorio Emmanuelle II and Umberto I, found their final resting place inside the Pantheon.

 Popular Rome Tours